Palazzi Barbaro, Venice: History

 While the Palazzo remained the Barbaro family’s property, they did not always live there.
 In 1499 it served as the French Embassy to the Republic of Venice.
 In 1524, Isabella d’Este, widow of Francesco II Gonzaga, Marquess of Mantua and the sister of Alfonso I d'Este was living at the Palazzo Barbaro.

 In 1797 the Palazzi belonged to Senator Zuanne Barbaro.
 After the Barbaro family died out in the middle of the 19th century, the Palazzo was bought by a series of speculators who auctioned off furniture and paintings.

 In 1881 the older palazzo was rented by a relative of the American painter John Singer Sargent, Daniel Sargent Curtis, who purchased it in 1885.

 Daniel and Ariana Curtis repaired and restored the Palazzo Barbaro, and it became a center of American artistic life in Venice with visits from Sargent, their son Ralph Wormeley Curtis, Henry James, Whistler, Robert Browning and Claude Monet.
 Other members of the "Barbaro Circle" included Bernard Berenson, William Merritt Chase, Isabella Stewart Gardner, Edith Wharton, and Charles Eliot Norton.

 Henry James finished The Aspern Papers at a desk that is still housed in the palace today.
 James considered the Barbaro ballroom the finest example of a Venetian Baroque interior, and included a description in his novel The Wings of the Dove.
+While James was staying here in 1894 he witnessed his close friend Constance Fenimore Woolson's death when she either jumped or fell from the fourth floor of the Palazzo Orio Semitecolo Benzon, on the other side of the Grand Canal.

 In 1898, John Singer Sargent painted a group portrait of the Curtis family in the salon, titled An Interior in Venice.
 Isabella Stewart Gardner had her portrait painted at the Barbaro by Anders Zorn in 1894.